KauzClay/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/gitops-managed.hbs.md

-# Manage SupplyChains with GitOps
+# Manage Supply Chains with GitOps

 This topic tells you how to manage SupplyChains using GitOps.